 So starts Fred Vogelstein’s article in the U.S. technology magazine «Wired» (Feb.
 2008) about the difficult launch of a product that would later turn the mobile phone industry upside down.
 Vogelstein is known for his well-researched reports and features.
 For example, he revealed (also for Wired) that the story of how the social network Facebook came into being was somewhat different than founder Mark Zuckerberg had repeatedly claimed.

-For the «Untold Story» in Wired about the creation of the iPhone – a story that no one had told before – Fred Vogelstein interviewed countless actors and observers and was able to report on exciting details on this basis: Apple CEO Steve Jobs, for example, did not attack his employees screaming loudly after the failed demo in the fall of 2006 – as he had done so many times before.
+For the «Untold Story» in Wired about the creation of the iPhone – a story that no one had told before – Fred Vogelstein interviewed countless actors and observers and was able to report on exciting details on this basis: Apple CEO Steve Jobs, for example, did not attack his employees screaming after the failed demo in the fall of 2006 – as he had done so many times before.
 This time, he remained completely calm.
 The silence made the panel even more nervous than a tantrum from Jobs. «That was one of the few times at Apple that a cold shiver went down my spine,» said one meeting attendee.

 The iPhone’s back story goes back to 2002.
 Shortly after the unveiling of the first iPod, Apple executives were specifically looking at whether Apple should develop a (mobile) phone.
-Jobs realized early on that the boom in Blackberry smartphones in the large companies in the USA would sooner or later spread to private customers.
-It was also foreseeable to him that the cell phones of the future would usually have an MP3 player built in, so that the dominance of the iPod as a mobile music player seemed threatened.
+Jobs realized early on that the boom in Blackberry smartphones in large companies in the USA would sooner or later spread to private customers.
+It was also foreseeable to him that the cell phones of the future would usually have an MP3 player built-in, so the dominance of the iPod as a mobile music player seemed threatened.

 In the short term, however, Apple was not in a position to build a smartphone itself at the time.
 The iPod’s operating system was not made to handle complicated network operations or elaborate graphics.
 And no slim version of the Macintosh operating system OS X existed at the time that could have run on the phone chips available at the time.